-- 1) Providing advocacy and referral sources for students, faculty and staff working in partnership with on and off campus providers, including HU-DPS, to prevent, respond to and intervene as it relates to sexual assault, dating; - 2) Convening a Campus Advisory Board, Community Advisory Board, and Interpersonal Violence Response Team to ensure a coordinated response; - 3) Providing training for Department of Public Safety and Judicial/Disciplinary Board; - 4) Providing ongoing mandatory and voluntary prevention education initiatives, particularly primary prevention and awareness programs for incoming students and new employees, bystander intervention training, and ongoing prevention and awareness programs.
+- 1) Organize a coordinated campus response to include the Campus Advisory Board, Community Advisory Board, Student Advisory Board, and Interpersonal Violence Response Team; - 2) Provide comprehensive advocacy and referrals; - 3) Provide training for Department of Public Safety, disciplinary board, faculty, staff and students; and - 4) Provide primary prevention and awareness programs for incoming students and new employees, bystander intervention training, and ongoing prevention education and awareness programs.

-All members of the Howard University community are encouraged to report incidents of dating/domestic violence, sexual abuse, and stalking.
-Reported incidents of sexual abuse are investigated by MPD's Sexual Assault Unit and HU-DPS reported incidents of domestic/dating violence are generally investigated by HU-DPS unless the victim requests that it be investigated by the local law enforcement agency.
+All members of the Howard University community are encouraged to report incidents of dating/domestic violence, sexual assault, and stalking promptly.
+The MPD's Sexual Assault Unit investigates reported incidents of sexual assault, and HU-DPS investigates incidents of domestic/dating violence and stalking unless the victim requests that the complaint be investigated by the local law enforcement agency.

-For more information see Interpersonal Violence Prevention Program (IVPP) website, http://campussafetyfirst.howard.edu/
+For more information review, 400-011 Response to Domestic Violence, Dating Violence, Sexual Assault and Stalking Policy and the Interpersonal Violence Prevention Program (IVPP) website, http://campussafetyfirst.howard.edu/